An example of asymptotically Chow unstable manifolds with constant scalar curvature: Abstract

 \section{Abstract}

-In \cite{donaldson01} Donaldson proved that if a polarized manifold $(V, L)$ has constant scalar curvature K\"ahler metrics in $c_1(L)$ and its automorphism group $\mathrm{Aut}(V, L)$ is discrete, $(V, L)$ is asymptotically Chow stable.
-In this paper, we shall show an example which implies that the above result does not hold in the case when $\mathrm{Aut}(V, L)$ is not discrete.
+Donaldson proved that if a polarized manifold $(V, L)$ has constant scalar curvature K\"ahler metrics in $c_1(\!L)$ and its automorphism group $\mathrm{Aut}(V\!\!,\!L)$ is discrete, $(V,L)$ is asymptotically Chow stable.
+In this paper, we shall show an example which implies that the above result does not hold in the case where $\mathrm{Aut}(V, L)$ is not discrete.

-\keywords{asymptotic Chow stability, K\"ahler metric of constant scalar curvature, toric Fano manifold, Futaki invariant} \subjclass{Primary 53C55, Secondary 53C21, 55N91}
+\keywords{asymptotic Chow stability, K\"ahler metric of constant scalar curvature, toric Fano manifold, Futaki invariant}¡¡ \subjclass{Primary 53C55, Secondary 53C21, 55N91}